foresterre/sic/README.md

 From the source:
-- Setup rust and cargo (for example using [rustup](https://rustup.rs/)) <br> Current [MSRV](https://github.com/foresterre/cargo-msrv): 1.35 (edition 2018 is required);
+- Setup rust and cargo (for example using [rustup](https://rustup.rs/)) <br>
-  we aim to always develop against the latest stable release.
 - Clone this repo: `git clone https://github.com/foresterre/sic.git`
 - Switch to this repo: `cd sic`
 - Build a release: `cargo build --release`

+**MSRV when building from source:**

+Expects development against the latest Rust stable version, but may work on older versions.

 ### Usage